tomaszpolanski/ulica-stefankowa/README.md

 # Ulica Stefankowa

-A gift for my sister and app to learn Flutter
+A gift for my sister and an app to learn Flutter